docker-library/docs/redis/README.md

 This variant is *not* a 32bit image (and will not run on 32bit hardware), but includes Redis compiled as a 32bit binary, especially for users who need the decreased memory requirements associated with that.
 See ["Using 32 bit instances"](http://redis.io/topics/memory-optimization#using-32-bit-instances) in the Redis documentation for more information.

-# Redis Modules
+# Redis Stack and Modules

-You can find the list of modules for Redis on [redis.io](https://redis.io/modules) or on [redismodules.com](http://redismodules.com).
-A few of the standard modules can be found here:
+Modules extend Redis with extra capabilities.
+Redis Stack already comes with the capabilities (search and query, JSON support, and more) that are developed by Redis (the company).
+You can find the Docker images here:

--	[RediSearch](https://hub.docker.com/r/redislabs/redisearch/): Search and Query with Indexing on Redis
+-	[Redis Stack](https://hub.docker.com/r/redis/redis-stack): Redis plus extra capabilities and Redis Insight (a GUI for Redis)
--	[ReJSON](https://hub.docker.com/r/redislabs/rejson/): Extended JSON processing for Redis
+-	[Redis Stack Server](https://hub.docker.com/r/redis/redis-stack-server): Redis plus extra capabilities

--	[ReBloom](https://hub.docker.com/r/redislabs/rebloom/): Bloom Filters data type for membership/existence search on Redis
+You can find the list of modules for Redis on [redis.io](https://redis.io/community/redis-modules-hub/).

 # Image Variants